 To Cook: Heat 1 tablespoon of vegetable oil in a medium non-stick skillet over medium heat until shimmering.
 Add as many dumplings as will fit in a single layer and cook, swirling pan, until evenly golden brown on the bottom surface, about 1 1/2 minutes.

 Increase heat to medium-high, add 1/2 cup of water and cover tightly with a lid.
 Let dumplings steam for 3 minutes (5 minutes if frozen), then remove lid.
-Continue cooking, swirling pan frequently and using a thin spatula to gently dislodge the dumplings if they've stuck to the bottom of the pan, until the water has fully evaporated and the dumplings have crisped again, about 2 minutes longer.
-Slide dumplings onto a plate, turning them crisped-side-up before serving with the sauce.
+Continue cooking, swirling pan frequently and using a thin spatula to gently dislodge the dumplings if they've stuck to the bottom of the pan, until the water has fully evaporated and dumplings have crisped again, about 2 minutes longer.
+Slide dumplings onto a plate, turning them crisped-side-up before immediately serving with sauce.

 For the Sauce: Combine vinegar, soy sauce, and chili oil.
+Serve.

 |Servings: 6 to 8|

 |Total Carbohydrate 24g||9%|

 |Vitamin C 4mg||19%|